 - Use ID Protect to prevent spamming.

-One of the first thing spammers look for is the Whois information of your domain.
+One of the first things spammers look for is the Whois information of your domain.
 Tools like ID Protect prevent this from happening.

 - Use file scanning and malware removal plugins on your website.